-- To comply with all applicable regulatory provisions and the conditions of license agreements signed by STU; - To observe current company procedures on information systems management; - · To engage in fair and transparent behavior in the use of any means or computer system; - to refrain from any activity that may result in the fraudulent modification, deletion, or creation of computer documents, public or private, that may have evidentiary value and, in any case, to refrain from abusively accessing the company's computer or telematic system to modify or suppress data, documents, and information stored therein; - to refrain from carrying out any activity that may result in damaging or interrupting a third party's computer or telecommunications system, public or private, as well as from disseminating equipment, devices, or computer programs aimed at damaging or interrupting a computer or telecommunications system; - to refrain from engaging in any abusive activity of intercepting, impeding, or interrupting computer or telematic communications, as well as from installing equipment designed to block, interfere or interrupt computer or telematic communications: - To refrain from engaging in any activity that may result in the damaging of information, data, and computer programs of Third Parties, whether public or private; - · To avoid spreading one's password and PC access code; - To use only their password and access code at all times.
-Both the ID code and password are strictly personal tools, the use of which is the responsibility of each user; - To report to the Self-Evaluation Committee at any time any violations concerning access to or use of computer systems; - · Not to reproduce unauthorized copies of licensed programs for personal, business, or third-party use.
+- To comply with all applicable regulatory provisions and the conditions of license agreements signed by STU. - To observe current company procedures on information systems management. - To engage in fair and transparent behavior using any means or computer system. - To refrain from any activity that may result in the fraudulent modification, deletion, or creation of computer documents, public or private, that may have evidentiary value and, in any case, to refrain from abusively accessing the company's computer or telematic system to modify or suppress data, documents, and information stored therein. - To refrain from carrying out any activity that may damage or interrupt a third party's computer or telecommunications system, public or private, as well as from disseminating equipment, devices, or computer programs aimed at damaging or interrupting a computer or telecommunications system. - To refrain from engaging in any abusive activity of intercepting, impeding, or interrupting computer or telematic communications and installing equipment designed to block, interfere or interrupt computer or telematic communications.

+- To refrain from engaging in any activity that may result in damaging the information, data, and computer programs of Third Parties, whether public or private. - To avoid spreading one's password and PC access code. - To use only their password and access code at all times.
+Both the ID code and password are strictly personal tools, the use of which is the responsibility of each user. - To report to the Self-Evaluation Committee any violations concerning access to or use of computer systems at any time. - · Not to reproduce unauthorized copies of licensed programs for personal, business, or third-party use.